rb28/EZCOST/README.md

-# EZR2Cost
+# EZCost
-Open source NHS patient level costing application using R
+An opensource patient level costing application built using R.